 Maasai Message of Thanks

-In May 2017, we all helped to raise money for the Maasai villagers who came to visit us last year.
+We all helped to raise money for the Maasai villagers who came to visit us last year.
 Kenya is suffering from a drought and the local school needed a supply of water and food to remain open for the school children.
 We held a sponsored walk carrying buckets of water and our water bottles around our school field.
 We raised over £300!

 We received this note of thanks from Daniel, a Maasai village warrior.